The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Introduction

-The first objective of the paper is to prove the weak${}^*$ compactness result of semimartingales on the canonical space under general topological assumptions.
-The assumptions allow to study the weak convergence of stochastic processes as a weak${}^*$ topology in the pairing of the Riesz representation theorem.
-Thus, our approach is fully consistent with the duality theory of linear topological spaces.
-This is in contrast to the earlier works \cite{meyerzheng} and \cite{stricker}, where sequential pre-compactness results were established for the weak convergence of the Meyer-Zheng pseudo-path topology, and \cite{jakubowski}, where the weak converge of the $S$-topology was studied in the topology induced by the subsequential Skorokhod's representation theorem.
-Our main contribution is to unify these previous results and provide an easy method for constructing weak${}^*$ compact sets of semimartingales on the canonical space.
+The objective of the paper is to provide a weak${}^*$ compactness result for c{\`a}dl{\`a}g semimartingales under the most general topological assumption on the path space.
+Our main contribution is to unify the previous results on the weak convergence of semimartingales and provide an easy method for constructing weak${}^*$ compact sets of semimartingales on the canonical space of c{\`a}dl{\`a}g paths.
 We also give examples of such sets and show that the examples are consistent with earlier results for Banach spaces of stochastic processes defined over a common probability space.

-The second objective of the paper is to characterize the strongest topology on the Skorokhod space for which the weak${}^*$ compactness result is true.
+We characterize the strongest topology on the Skorokhod space for which our main result is true.
 A natural candidate is Jakubowski's $S$-topology, due to its tightness criteria.
 However, it is an open problem whether the $S$-topology is sufficiently regular.
 We address the problem of regularity by introducing a new weak topology on the Skorokhod space that has the same continuous functions as the $S$-topology, suitable compact sets and additionally satisfies a strong separation axiom.
 The topological space is perfectly normal ($T_6$) in comparison to the Hausdorff property ($T_2$) that has been verified for the $S$-topology.
 The topology is obtained from Jakubowski's $S$-topology as a result of a standard regularization method that appears already in the classical works of Alexandroff \cite{alexandroff} and Knowles \cite{knowles}.
 Our contribution is to carefully show that the important properties of the $S$-topology are preserved in the regularization.

 The rest of the paper is organized as follows.